felixgrewe/linux_cookbook/local_perl.md

 source ~/.bashrc
 ~~~

-If you're asked, type **"yes"**:
+If you're asked *"Would you like me to configure as much as possible automatically? [yes]"*, type:
 ~~~
-Would you like me to configure as much as possible automatically? [yes] "
+yes
 ~~~

 Test if everything works fine by typing these two lines, one after another: